aehrc/VariantSpark/contributions/AwsMarketplace/README.md

 _Figure 19: Jupyter Notebook_

-20. It contains the basic instruction how to use Hail and VariantSpark
+20. It contains the basic instruction how to use VariantSpark

 ![](Figs/ss18-Notebook.png)